SSWConsulting/SSW.Rules.Content/rules/add-useful-and-concise-figure-captions/rule.md

 **\[Description...\]**
 :::
 ::: good
-Figure: Caption stands out when bolded
+Figure: Good example - Caption stands out when bolded
 :::

 ### Tip #4: Describe the actions in your captions